 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

 Trademarks.
-Everyone hates them – and I fully understand that!
+Many people hate them – and I fully understand that.
 I mean, in a world without trademarks, you could make big bucks on anything and everything.
 Unfortunately, that’s not the way the world of intellectual property works.

 Lately, I’ve seen any number of myths (and excuses!) crafters keep using to justify infringing on trademarks.
 Today, I’m going to debunk a few of them – once and for all.

 Table of Contents

 6 Trademark Myths You Have to Stop Telling Yourself